Skip to content

 The following nRF Connect for VS Code debugging UI is available for examining the debugging process:

-In addition, when the nRF Debug is running, the debugging toolbar appears at the top of the screen and lets you control the debugging process using the following buttons:
+In addition, when the debugger is running, the debugging toolbar appears at the top of the screen and lets you control the debugging process using the following buttons:

 Button Description